leonardopresoto/starwars_clean_architecture/README.md

 - [ ] Check if the Clean Architecture concepts are still being properly used
 - [ ] \(Optional) Layout Update (more professional layout)

-(*)I know it wrong do tests after, but I was learning about Clean Arch not TDD.
-After develop People feature, i did the other by using CTRL+C/CTRLV (...
+(*)I know it's wrong to write tests later, but I was learning about Clean Arch not TDD.
+However, when finish developing the People feature, I did the others by using CTRL+C/CTRL+V (...
 And I was too lazy to do the tests).

 Any suggestion, please let me know!